1. Choose your brand name.

 3. Visual identity.

-Humans are visual creature and the saying “A picture tells a 1000 words” is very true.
+Humans are visual creatures and the saying “A picture is worth a thousand words” is very true.
 Your branding should prioritise developing a visual identity, such as choosing the appropriate colours to represent your brand.
 Different colours and shades can convey very different messages in the minds of your target audience.
 For instance, red often signifies passion and speed and therefore can grab your attention, so it might be the perfect choice for brands that want to convey a bold or fast message.

 Typography is another important aspect of your visual identity.
 Serif fonts, for example, tend to come across as more traditional, and they are typically better suited for print.
 Sans-serif fonts, on the other hand, depict a more playful and informal attitude and provide good readability for digital screens.